hpi-schul-cloud/schulcloud-nextcloud/README.md

 ## Build Container locally

-You have the choice between helm and docker-compose to setup your schulcloud-nextcloud instance locally.
+You have the choice between helm and docker compose to setup your schulcloud-nextcloud instance locally.

 ### With Helm